mackworth/cTiVo/wiki/Configuration.md

 - **Station**: what channel callsign the show was recorded on.
 - **Genre**: which genre does TiVo believe the show belongs in.
 - **TiVo ID**: a unique number for each show that identifies it to the TiVo.
 - **Status**: The TiVo icons that indicate how soon a show will be deleted.
-Will also show the TiVo logo for suggested shows, a red C for copy-protected, a blue ? when cTivo doesn't know the status yet, or a red X when the show has been deleted from the TiVo.
+Will also show the TiVo logo for suggested shows, a red C for copy-protected, a blue ? when cTiVo doesn't know the status yet, or a red X when the show has been deleted from the TiVo.

 ## Download Table Columns